VictorCodebase/CustomTerminal/README.md

 - hex streams (`0x01 0x03 0x50 0x18 0x01 0x03 0x06 0x3C 0x02 0x03 0x0A 0x07 0x2A 0xFF`)
 -  string inputs (`screen_setup 80 24 16colors` - translated internally to hex: **0x01 0x03 0x50 0x18 0x01 0xFF** )

-and interprate them to run respective tasks on the screen

 The challenge was to ensure that the two pipelines (hex and string) remained consistent, robust, and easy to extend.
 Sufficiently respecting the SOLID principles